Samreay/Samreay/content/reviews/odyssey_of_the_ethereal/index.md

 name: "Odyssey of the Ethereal"
 links:
     royal_road: https://www.royalroad.com/fiction/62693/odyssey-of-the-ethereal-prog-fantasytower-climbaether
-tags: [in-progress, litrpg, isekai, female-lead, small-author, lgbt]
+tags: [in-progress, litrpg, isekai, female-lead, small-author, lgbt, companion]
 sentence: "Armed with the power of regeneration and a fierce determination, Aetheria sets out to climb the Ten Towers and fulfill her destiny."
 ---